AguaClara/Textbook/Filtration/EStaRS_Design.rst

     **note from the writer of this section, at the time of writing is it unclear if the filter manifolds can be constructed with one branch serving both sides of the trunk, this section assumes it can and is being done, so elsewhere in this code the array of branch lengths may just be an array of branches on one side of the trunk!
 Beware of this as it can cause problems as the lengths will be off by around 2x!
 If this is resolved in the future all sections will be updated to contain the most correct information**

-Lastly, the number wings to be made is the number or filters times the number of branches (per side) per layer times 4, as there are 4 layers which require wings!
+Lastly, the number of wings to be made is the number or filters times the number of branches (per side) per layer times 4, as there are 4 inlets which require wings!

 :math:`N_{Wing}` is equal to :math:`N_{Fi}*2N_{FiBranchLow}*4`.